breatheco-de/content/src/content/how-to/what-is-an-expression-in-python.us.md

 circumference = (number_pi * 2) * circle_radius # an expression
 rounded_circumference = round(circumference, 2)

-print(rounded_circumference) # (output) 25.13
+print(rounded_circumference) # Output: 25.13
 ```

-In this example, we use the Python expression `(number_pi * 2) * radius` to find the circumference of a circle, then we use the `round()` function to take the first two digits of the result, in this expression the number pi `3.1415926535` is multiplied by 2, and then that result is multiplied by the radius of the circle `4`, that gives us the circumference of the circle `25.13 cm`.
+In this example, we use the Python expression `(number_pi * 2) * circle_radius` to find the circumference of a circle, then we use the `round()` function to take the first two digits of the result, in this expression the number pi `3.1415926535` is multiplied by 2, and then that result is multiplied by the radius of the circle `4`, that gives us the circumference of the circle `25.13 cm`.

 ## What is an expression in Python programming?